 The Fourth Primary Education Development Program will support Bangladesh's primary education system to become an efficient and effective system that provides quality primary education to all Bangladeshi children.
 The new program will build on the achievements of previous programs with a strong focus on strengthening quality of education, improving access to education, and enhancing institutional management through decentralization.
-The new program is aligned with the country partnership strategy, 2016 2020 which indicates Asian Development Bank's continued support to primary education.
+The new program is aligned with the country partnership strategy, 2016 -2020 which indicates Asian Development Bank's continued support to primary education.
 It is deemed important for support in future if the Government of Bangladesh will start up the strategic expansion of primary education into grade 8.

 |Project Name||Supporting Fourth Primary Education Development Program|

 Inclusive economic growth

 |Drivers of Change||Gender Equity and Mainstreaming

 Governance and capacity development

 |Description||The Fourth Primary Education Development Program will support Bangladesh's primary education system to become an efficient and effective system that provides quality primary education to all Bangladeshi children.
 The new program will build on the achievements of previous programs with a strong focus on strengthening quality of education, improving access to education, and enhancing institutional management through decentralization.
 The new program is aligned with the country partnership strategy, 2016 -2020 which indicates Asian Development Bank's continued support to primary education.
 It is deemed important for support in future if the Government of Bangladesh will start up the strategic expansion of primary education into grade 8.|